 Where can I go for help in understanding my Form 1098-T?

-You may obtain additional information on Form 1098-T and the related tax credits and deductions from the IRS in Publication 970 (Tax Benefits for Education).
-If you have questions about the specific transactions reported on your student account at Regent, you may view your account details through Genisys or contact the Business Office by e-mail at firstname.lastname@example.org or by phone at 757.352.4059.
+You may obtain additional information on Form 1098-T and the related tax credits and deductions from the IRS website, IRS.gov.
+If you have questions about the specific transactions reported on your student account at Regent, you may view your account details in the Bill and Payment Center, via Genisys.
+If you have additional questions please contact the Business Office by e-mail at email@example.com or by phone at 757.352.4059.

 What semesters are included on Form 1098-T?